Binary star: From elements to position

+Alternatively, the rectangular coordinates x and y can be found directly via the so-called Thiele−Innes elements.

 Orbital period

 Orbital periods can be less than an hour (for AM CVn stars), or a few days (components of Beta Lyrae), but also hundreds of thousands of years (Proxima Centauri around Alpha Centauri AB).

 Variations in period

 The Applegate mechanism explains long term orbital period variations seen in certain eclipsing binaries.
 As a main-sequence star goes through an activity cycle, the outer layers of the star are subject to a magnetic torque changing the distribution of angular momentum, resulting in a change in the star's oblateness.
 The orbit of the stars in the binary pair is gravitationally coupled to their shape changes, so that the period shows modulations (typically on the order of ∆P/P ~ 10^{−5}) on the same time scale as the activity cycles (typically on the order of decades).